joaopauloschuler/neural-api/examples/SimpleNLP/README.md

   X.Free;
 end;
 ```
-You can then tokenize your dataset with:
+The dataset can then be tokenized with:
 ```
 var
   X: TNeuralTokenizer;